scoconno/scoconno.github.io/examined/Meaning/EssayDial.md

 ### Introduction

 Flex your imagination.
-You are a dragon living in a comfortable well.
-It's not that obvious a well and strangers sometimes fall down it when they are not watching the path ahead.
-The well is also nice and slippy; you have yet to see anyone climb up who has fallen down.
-One day, a particularly plumb and tasty academic type falls down below.
-Unfortunately for you, there some roots of a tree sticking out of the walls of the tree and this potential dinner grabs onto the wall out of your reach.
-So, frustrating!
-He also seems to love honey, which is annoying given that some honey is trickling down those roots.
-You wish he would hurry up.
-Of course, the roots will break when your allies, those mice, nibble through the roots.
-But that takes too long.
-You are hungry now!
-So, you try to convince the victim to drop below to your waiting jaws.
+You are a disembodied soul that has yet to see this world.
+You know nothing about what life you may live.
+You know nothing about what talents you might be born with, about whether you will be able or disabled, about whether you will be rich or poor.
+You do not know what country you will be born in and you know nothing about the parents you will be born to.
+In short, you have no idea whether you will be born to a long life of comfort and ease or a short life of pain and trouble.
+You could be born to a wealthy family in New York or an impoverished family in a war torn country.
+You don't know.

+The only thing you are aware of are two angels nearby.
+They offer you a choice.
+You can choose a body, to be born, live a life and die.
+Or you can choose to fade away into the peaceful nothingness from which you emerged.
+The angels disagree about what you should do.
+One tries to convince you that life is meaningless, that it is better to be nothing at all than to be a being who is born, lives a while, and dies.
+The other disagrees.
+They claim that regardless of the circumstances of your life, God's existence guarantees that it will be something full of meaning and purpose.

+### Purpose

+The purpose of this assignment is to help you practice the following skills that are essential to your success in this course and others.

+1. Charitably explaining arguments for opposing claim.
+2. Explaining why you think one argument succeeds where another fails.
+1. Explaining difficult concepts in your own words.

 ### Task

-Write a dialogue between you and the well hanger.
+Write a dialogue between you and the two angels.
 Your dialogue must contain the following three elements:

 + The first angel must explain Tolstoy's initial argument that life is meaningless.
 This angel must discuss internal and external value.
 + The second angel must explain Tolstoy's subsequent religious conversion and argument that life is meaningful.
 This angel must explain in what way God's existence would address Tolstoy's initial worry.